diodz/abm-school-choice/README.md

 # An agent-based model of school choice with information asymmetries

-This is the code for the agent-based model published in the paper published in the journal of simulation.
+This is the code for the agent-based model of the paper.

 Citation: